Ampere GPU Nodes

 module load rhel8/default-amp

-However since the CPU type on gpu-q is different from any other on the cluster, and the operating system is a later version than elsewhere, it is not recommended to build software intended to run on gpu-q on a different flavour of node.
+However since the CPU type on gpu-q is different from any other on the cluster, it is not recommended to build software intended to run on gpu-q on a different flavour of node.

 Performance considerations for MPI jobs